 Portion control is also important when reducing body fat as an endomorph.
 This helps you avoid excess calorie consumption.
 Eating 200 to 500 fewer calories than you normally consume will also help you reach your weight loss goal.

-According to proponents of the diet — because endomorphs have a harder time losing body fat — dieting alone may not be enough to lose weight.
-Incorporate physical activity into your daily routine, which is a common recommendation for anyone looking to improve health.
+According to proponents of the diet, because endomorphs have a harder time losing body fat, dieting alone may not be enough to lose weight.
+It’s also important to incorporate physical activity into your daily routine.
+This is a common recommendation for anyone looking to improve their overall health.

 An effective fitness plan includes a combination of weight training and cardio training.